Skip To Main Content

 Safe and Equitable Schools: Preventing and Addressing Harassment, Discrimination, and Sexual Harassment

 All students have the right to attend school free from discrimination and harassment, including sexual harassment, assault, and misconduct, based on membership in a protected category.
-This policy addresses harassment and discrimination of students based on race, color, sex, sexual orientation, gender identity, religion, ancestry or national origin, language, genetic information, pregnancy/family status, or disability (mental or physical) (hereinafter referred to collectively as “protected categories”).
+This policy addresses harassment and discrimination of students based on race (including traits associated with race involving hair texture, Afro hairstyles, and protective hairstyles, such as braids, twists, and locs), color, sex (including sex stereotypes and sex characteristics), sexual orientation, gender identity, religion, ancestry or national origin, language, genetic information, pregnancy (or related conditions)/family status, or disability (mental or physical) (hereinafter referred to collectively as “protected categories”).

 Portland Public Schools (PPS) affirms our intention to create a climate of respect, inclusion, and equity for all.
 We acknowledge that historical and societal biases shape our school policies, culture, and interpersonal interactions.
 We commit to increased prevention programming and education and swifter intervention when problems are reported.
 We commit to repairing the harm caused to individuals and to school communities when there are incidents or patterns of bias, discrimination, harassment, or sexual harassment.
 We strive to create a school district where all students, staff, and faculty feel safe and welcome.